Eight-year-old dead in motorway crash

-Birmingham M6 crash kills boy aged 8
+Birmingham M6 crash kills eight-year-old Dev Naran

 An eight-year-old boy has died in a crash on the M6 motorway near Spaghetti Junction in Birmingham.